wp-plugins/ezflippr/readme.txt

 This plugin is available in English, French and Spanish.
 If you want to help with translation in other languages, we'll be happy to hear from you.

 == Changelog ==
+= 1.1.6 =
+* Added alternate download methods for low memory and allow_url_fopen=off hostings such as 1&1 and GoDaddy.

 = 1.1.5 =
 * Added Spanish translation